 With the threat of a lawsuit, the Turkish Lira Crisis becomes political.

-On Thursday, Turkey’s currency crisis became more political after a top minister urged citizens to sue economists who commented on the lira’s decline on social media.
+On Thursday, Turkey’s currency crisis became more politicized after a top official urged citizens to sue economists who comment on the lira’s decline on social media.

-Following the banking regulator’s decision to file complaints against more than 20 people, including a former central bank governor, late Wednesday, Finance Minister Nureddin Nebati made some unusual comments.
+Following the banking regulator’s decision to file complaints against more than 20 people, including a former central bank governor, late Wednesday, Finance Minister Nureddin Nebati made some unexpected remarks.

 From the beginning of November to the moment President Recep Tayyip Erdogan announced new currency support measures last week, Turkey’s battered currency went into a tailspin, losing over half its value.

-Analysts attribute the declines to Erdogan’s unconventional decision to combat inflation by orchestrating sharp interest rate cuts, which is the polar opposite of what most countries do in similar circumstances.
+Analysts attribute the declines to Erdogan’s unconventional decision to combat inflation by coordinating fast interest rate cuts, which is the polar opposite of what most countries do in comparable circumstances.

-The criminal complaint was filed against journalists and economists who predicted that the lira would continue to fall until Erdogan changed his policy course dramatically.
+The criminal accusation was directed at journalists and economists who predicted that the lira would continue to decline until Erdogan changed his policy direction dramatically.

-The commentators, according to Nebati, are engaging in “psychological warfare” by urging Turks to buy gold and dollars in order to protect their savings from further lira depreciation.
+Nebati accused the commentators of engaging in “psychological warfare” by advising Turks to acquire gold and dollars to protect their investments from future currency depreciation.

 In a wide-ranging interview with CNN Turk, Nebati advised residents to “file a lawsuit against anyone who misleads you.”